‘I LEFT WHEN I WAS ASKED TO REMOVE BODY OF AMERICAN BAG MAN’

 “But I quit at the time I was asked to remove a body from Omni Tower of a former US Marine from Alabama called Cameron who was the money man.
 He organised the cash which came into Thailand for laundering into the night life businesses and which came through the Malaysian border in the boots of cars, arranged by a woman called ‘Sumalee’ or through ‘walk-throughs’ at Bangkok airport with the aid of corrupt immigration officials.
 I met Sumalee many times.

 “I knew I was working for fraudsters.
 But neither my brother of I had any criminal record – and we were doing business Thai style.
 But getting involved in Cameron’s death was not on our agenda.
 The official line was that he had overdosed.
-The unofficial line was that he had been held down and injected with an overdose.”
+The unofficial line was that he had been held down and injected with an overdose of heroin.
+I knew Cameron had been a cocaine user, but never heroin.
+It was available but he would not touch the stuff and swore he would never.”

 But while this partnership was at its peak Hilton was kidnapped by Thai police from outside the Thai CC building in Sathorn Road, according to the McClearys.